CMSgov/bcda-static-site/src/_pages/v3/how-to-migrate-v3.md

 ### Point your app to v3 instead of v2

-BCDA v3 will be located at the same domain as v1 and v2, but will have a new v3 $export and new metadata endpoints.
+BCDA v3 will be located at the same domain as v1 and v2.
+However, it will have new endpoints for metadata requests and the Group and Patient $export operations.
 BCDA v3 will still support the [Bulk Data FHIR Implementation Guide](https://hl7.org/fhir/uv/bulkdata/STU2/).
 If you are currently connected to BCDA v1 or v2 endpoints, you can migrate to BCDA v3 by making the following changes.

 Point your app to **v3** instead of **v2** to connect to the new endpoint, complete the steps to export the data, check the job status, read the JSON manifest, and download the files.